MSL Business School Our Story

 The technology-first approach has produced a record without parallel in Ghana's professional education sector.

-MSL Business School students have secured more than 40 national academic awards across the Institute of Chartered Accountants, Ghana (ICAG) and the Chartered Institute of Taxation, Ghana (CITG) examinations.
+MSL Business School students have secured 46 national academic awards across the Institute of Chartered Accountants, Ghana (ICAG) and the Chartered Institute of Taxation, Ghana (CITG) examinations.

 The headline achievement: MSL produced the National Overall Best Graduating Chartered Accountant for all three ICAG examination sittings held in 2024 — March, July, and November — making MSL the first tuition provider in Ghana to achieve a clean sweep of all ICAG Overall Best Graduating Student awards in a single examination year.